The Lambrechts-Stanley Model of Configuration Spaces: Introduction

+\emph{Applications.} Ordered configuration spaces appear in many places in topology and geometry.
+Therefore, thanks to Theorems~\ref{thm:intermediary} and~\ref{thm.A}, the explicit model $\GG{A}(k)$ provides an efficient computational tool in many concrete situations.

+To illustrate this, we show how to apply our results to compute factorization homology, an invariant of framed $n$-manifolds defined from an $\mathtt{E}_{n}$-algebra~\cite{AyalaFrancis2015}.
+Let $M$ be a framed manifold with Poincaré duality model $A$, and $B$ be an $n$-Poisson algebras, i.e.\ an algebra over the operad $H_{*}(\mathtt{E}_{n})$.
+Our results shows that we can compute the factorization homology of $M$ with coefficients in $B$ just from $\GG{A}$ and $B$.
+As an application, we compute factorization homology with coefficients in a higher enveloping algebra of a Lie algebra (Proposition~\ref{prop.cmp-knudsen}), recovering a theorem of Knudsen~\cite{Knudsen2016}.

-Factorization homology, an invariant of framed $n$-manifolds defined from an $\mathtt{E}_{n}$-algebra, may be computed via a derived tensor product over the $\mathtt{E}_{n}$ operad~\cite{AyalaFrancis2015}.
-The Taylor tower in the Goowillie--Weiss calculus of embeddings may similarly be computed via a derived Hom~\cite{GoodwillieWeiss1999, BoavidaWeiss2013}.
-It follows from a result of \textcite[Section 5.1]{Turchin2013} that $\FM_{M}$ may be used for this purpose.
-Therefore our theorem shows that $\GG{A}$ may be used for computing factorization homology or the Taylor tower.
+The Taylor tower in the Goodwillie--Weiss calculus of embeddings may be computed in a similar manner~\cite{GoodwillieWeiss1999,BoavidaWeiss2013}.
+It follows from a result of~\cite[Section 5.1]{Turchin2013} that $\FM_{M}$ may be used for this purpose.
+Therefore our theorem shows that $\GG{A}$ may also be used for computing this Taylor tower.

-The proof of this theorem is inspired by Kontsevich's proof of the formality theorem, and is radically different from the ideas of the paper~\cite{LambrechtsStanley2008a}.
-It involves an intermediary Hopf right comodule of labeled graphs $\Graphs_{R}$.
-This comodule is similar to a comodule developed by \textcite{CamposWillwacher2016}, which is isomorphic to our construction applied to $R = S(\tilde{H}^{*}(M))$.
-Despite this similarity, their whole approach is different, and they manage to prove that $\Graphs_{S(\tilde{H}^{*}(M))}$ is quasi-isomorphic to $\OmPA^{*}(\FM_{M})$ even for non simply connected manifolds.
-They also prove that in the simply connected case, the real homotopy types of configuration spaces only depend on the real homotopy type of the manifold.